BenedictHempel/lyrics-metadata-analysis/README.md

 📌 Tech Stack: Python, R, Pandas, Spotipy, Genius API, ggplot2
 📌 Skills Demonstrated: API Data Extraction, Data Cleaning, Feature Engineering, Data Visualization, Statistical Analysis

+ #### *AS ALWAYS: This is work in progress.
+Criticism and feedback is welcome, and perhaps even ackknowledged.*

 ## 📖 Overview
 This project explores the lyrical complexity of various hip-hop artists by analyzing: